ImperialCollegeLondon/covid19_orphans/README.md

 Save the data with the file path name: data/USA/AH_Quarterly_Excess_Deaths_by_State__Sex__Age__and_Race_Q2_2021.csv

+## xxxxx
+TheLancetCAH_global_age_analysis_2022.R script is used to recreate the analysis in this paper.
+It uses the same fertility data as the Hillis, Unwin, Chen et al. as described above.
+Updates of the mortality data for Brazil and the Philippines can also be found from the same links as above.

+Please be warned the script "TheLancetCAH_global_age_analysis_2022/R/run_age_analysis_uncertainty.R" takes quite a while to run since it implements the bootstrapping for the uncertainty in the age calculation.
+All necessary output is included in the repository so this step can be skipped if necessary.

 ## R packages
 The following R packages are necessary:
 - readxl